 4.1.1.4.
 The maximum transmitter output power for the GOTA station shall be 100 watts.
-If the primary Field Day group is claiming the QRP multiplier level of 5, the maximum transmitter output power of the GOTA station may not exceed 5 watts.
+If the primary Field Day group is claiming the QRP multiplier level of five (5), the maximum transmitter output power of the GOTA station may not exceed 5 watts.
 4.1.1.5.
-A maximum of 1000 QSOs made by this station may be claimed for credit by its primary Field Day operation.
+There is no limit to the number of contacts made by the GOTA station.
+QSOs made by this station may be claimed for credit by its primary Field Day operation.
 In addition, bonus points may be earned by this station under rule 7.3.13.